This post has been updated as of April 10, 2018.

-Microsoft has announced the launch of five new mixed reality headsets produced by their partners Acer, Dell, HP, Lenovo and Samsung.
+Microsoft has announced the launch of five new mixed reality (MR) headsets produced by their partners Acer, Dell, HP, Lenovo and Samsung.
 Powered by Windows 10, these mixed reality experiences will be infused with AI, Windows apps, speech and gesture recognition, and are all compatible with Windows Mixed Reality.
-The Windows software and most headsets are available now at various price points (the Samsung HMD Odyssey is the only exception - available November 6th).
+The Windows software and MR headsets are available now at various price points and are compatible with Prospect.

 Why Mixed Reality?